Pure Strategies in Imperfect Information Stochastic Games: Undecidability Results

 Consider the class of concurrent reachability games $\game$ with imperfect information with the following properties. \Eve is blind (\emph{i.e.} $\requiv_\Ei$ consists of a unique equivalence class), and \Adam has no impact on the game (\emph{i.e.} his set of actions is a singleton).
 Furthermore, there is a special action $\sharp$ that \Eve can play at any time, and that leads (depending on the current state) either to a final sink state or to a non-final sink state.
 The final sink state is the only final state.
 Intuitively, one can think of such a game as one where \Eve plays a sequence of actions and then declares by $\sharp$ that she stops (and she wins if she stopped in a state that leads to the winning sink).

-{We refer to this type of game as \emph{probabilistic automaton game} (PA game) because they correspond to probabilistic automata on finite words (see \cite{Paz71} for an introduction to probabilistic automata): a strategy of \Eve corresponds to a finite word followed by $\sharp$ (without playing $\sharp$ \Eve surely loses), and the probability that it is winning is the probability of the word to be accepted in the automaton.
-Then we have the following result, which directly follows from the undecidability of the value 1 problem for such automata \cite{GO10}.
+{We refer to this type of game as \emph{probabilistic automaton game} (PA game) because it corresponds to probabilistic automaton on finite words (see \cite{Paz71} for an introduction to probabilistic automata): a strategy of \Eve corresponds to a finite word followed by $\sharp$ (without playing $\sharp$ \Eve surely loses), and the probability that it is winning is the probability of the word to be accepted in the automaton.
+Then we have the following result, which directly follows from the undecidability of the value 1 problem for probabilistic automata~\cite{GO10}.